ablepie/info201au-final-project/README.md

 * Ethical issues: We examined the mental health survey from OSMI(licensed under a Creative Commons Attribution-ShareAlike 4.0 International) data.
 The survey dataset is autonomous and anonymous, which follows Principles of research ethics.
 * Concerns for bias:
   + First, the number of response is limited: only 1570 people reply the survey, only 997 of them answering yes or maybe when   asked if they have mental disorder.
 The limited response and unanswer rate makes the data not very representative.
   + Second, Response bias exists and affects the accuracy.
-Since responsers may feel pressure to give answers that are           socially acceptable.
+Since responsers may feel pressure to give answers that are not socially acceptable.
 Thus, further study will need more dataset to combine.
 More questions could be explored deeply.

 ***
 ### Looking forward.